 The Media’s Role in Reporting on Alternative Health Studies

 A thorough news report should try to present a viewpoint from scientists not directly involved in the study, or from people with genuine expertise who can offer a balanced viewpoint.
-In other words, both sides of the scale should be represented, not just the study authors.
+Both sides of the scale should be represented, not just the study authors.

 Watch out for that when assessing health news stories.
 Consider who is being quoted and whether they are genuine experts in the field.
 Are they likely to be biased in one direction or another?

-So, what should the media’s role be when looking at the world of alternative medicine?
-The answer is: Simply treat stories about alternative medicine with the same rigor as they should treat any other medical story.
+So what should the media’s role be when looking at the world of alternative medicine?
+The answer is to treat stories about alternative medicine with the same rigor as they should treat any other medical story.

 Get the facts right, interview the experts, and don’t create a false impression based on biased opinions or salesmanship.
-There are some promising stories that can genuinely help people, but sometimes those get mixed up with clickbait.
+Some promising stories can genuinely help people, but sometimes those get mixed up with clickbait.

-What we need from medical journalism is an honest assessment, even when that means a new medicine or new herbal product or new diet just didn’t work.
+What we as consumers need from medical journalism is an honest assessment, even when that means a new medicine, herbal product, or diet just didn’t work.
 To paraphrase Colonel Jessup in A Few Good Men, you can handle the truth.